devrosx/PrintManager/README.md

 - Rastering and compresing setting works again on multiple selection
 - Added To Gray (convert pdf to grayscale...)
 - Bugfixes in superCrop
+- Fixes in printing and support for original size as paper size (paper size dropbox)

 0.25
 - removed predefined filepath (file is saved in current directory, custom directory will be added later)